ytksh/ZoneDrip/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Download and run the backend server to display the products and use the CRUD functionalities, read more in [Zonedrip-Server](https://github.com/ytksh/ZoneDrip-Server/tree/main)

 ## Code scaffolding